 Problem-solving skills and adaptability

 Safety drives decisions at VICSES and our volunteer are well versed and committed to providing a safe and healthy workplace for themselves, their fellow volunteers, and their community.

-They receive formal training in WHS, work under the VICSES Safety Management system, and are skilled in recognition of hazards and management risks in a dynamic and unsafe workplace.
+They receive formal training in work health and safety, work under the VICSES Safety Management system, and are skilled in recognition of hazards and managing risks in a dynamic and unsafe workplace.

 Volunteers and their families have access to a broad range of physical and mental health and wellbeing programs.
-The programs available include health checks, vaccinations, fitness programs, healthy eating initiatives, mental health support and education, workers compensation, supportive return to work arrangements and peer support programs.
+The programs available include health checks, vaccinations, healthy eating initiatives, mental health support and education, fitness programs, workers' compensation, supportive return to work arrangements and peer support.